 - Multi-user capability – Another example of stair lift safety standards hard at work are the extra features which allow for regular use of more than one user in the home.

 - Flip-up rail – Optional equipment includes a flip up folding rail which moves out of the way at the foot of the stairs to enable space for pedestrians, or a door swing.

 Do-it-Yourself Products and Installation are Neither Safe Nor Recommended

 One major safety issue we’d like to offer a word of caution about is that some stair lift companies promote low cost do-it-yourself (DIY) stair lift products they describe as easy to install.
 Once received and unpacked, most homeowners do not have the expertise to know how to safely and properly install a stair lift.

 They also may not know who to call to get the lift installed and tested as the state requires.
 Retaining the services of an expert handyman is also unadvised, as they will not have the factory training to install the lift according to the manufacturer installation requirements, and the stair lift warranty may thereby be voided.

 Do you need other home accessibility options such as roll-in showers, walk-in tubs or roll-under sinks?
-Contact us today for more information at 770.880.3405, or submit your information in the contact form below, and we will call you.
+Contact us today for more information at (770) 880-3405 submit your information in our contact form, and we will call you.